muritane/agent-theory/README.md

 - why some errors are fatal and others recoverable,
 - why loss is unavoidable and structurally allocated.

-It provides a **skeleton** on which domain-specific theories can be built.
+It provides a **structural skeleton** on which domain-specific theories can be constructed.

 ---